-The council has also set aside several reserves for various purposes, including :
+The council has also set aside several reserves for various purposes, including:

-- A £2.9m general insurance reserve to meet the costs of future insurance claims. - A £1.7m health innovations reserve within the Childrens and Families directorate holding monies provided by the Health Service for joint innovations - A £0.8m homelessness prevention fund - A £0.6m invest to save reserve, to enable the development of projects which will generate future revenue savings - A £0.7m reserve to carry out maintenance at sports facilities - A £0.2m reserve created from the fee received for awarding a large casino licence, which aims to support social inclusion objectives. - A ring-fenced reserve for the taxi and private hire licensing service.
+- A £1.4m general insurance reserve to meet the costs of future insurance claims. - A £1.4m health innovations reserve within the Childrens and Families directorate holding monies provided by the Health Service for joint innovations - A £1.7m homelessness prevention fund - A £0.6m invest to save reserve, to enable the development of projects which will generate future revenue savings - A £0.2m reserve created from the fee received for awarding a large casino licence, which aims to support social inclusion objectives. - A ring-fenced reserve for the taxi and private hire licensing service.

-13 Assets
+13 Long Term Assets